 Each Fund may invest in CMOs.
 CMOs are securities backed by a portfolio of mortgages or mortgage-backed securities held under indentures.
 CMOs may be issued either by U.S. government instrumentalities or by non-governmental entities.
 CMOs are not direct obligations of the U.S. government.
 The issuer's obligation to make interest and principal payments is secured by the underlying portfolio of mortgages or mortgage-backed securities.
-CMOs are issued with a number of classes or series which have different maturities and which may represent interests in some or all of the interest or principal on the underlying mortgage loans in the mortgage pool are repaid.
+CMOs are issued with a number of classes or series which have different maturities and which may represent interests in some or all of the interest or principal on the underlying collateral or a combination thereof.
+CMOs of different classes are generally retired in sequence as the underlying mortgage loans in the mortgage pool are repaid.
 In the event of sufficient early prepayments on such mortgages, the class or series of the CMO first to mature generally will be retired prior to its maturity.
 Thus, the early retirement of a particular class or series of CMO held by a Fund would have a similar effect to the prepayment of mortgages underlying a mortgage pass-through security.
 CMOs and other asset-backed and mortgage-backed securities may be considered derivative instruments.
 CMOs involve risks similar to those described in the section "Mortgage-Related Securities."